 Major Industry Trends

-The shipping industry is, if anything, in a worse position than air transport, with its recovery from the 2008 crash, which looked promising in 2010, now seemingly stalled, and the sector still suffering from overcapacity.
-The Baltic Dry Index, which provides the daily average cost to ship bulk dry commodities (such as grain products or coal) around the world, is highly sensitive to global economic activity.
+The shipping industry is, if anything, in a worse position than air transport, with its recovery from the 2008 crash—which looked promising in 2010—now seemingly stalled, and the sector still suffering from overcapacity.
+The Baltic Dry Index, which gives the daily average cost to ship bulk dry commodities (such as grain products or coal) around the world, is highly sensitive to global economic activity.
 Because the freight costs it measures move in response to demand for shipping services, the index is another excellent barometer of world trade.
-By April 2010, the Baltic Dry Index had risen by 58.5% over the previous 12 months, and there was considerable optimism that the world had moved into a recovery phase, with strong emerging market growth pulling advanced markets out of their slump.
-However, by mid-2011 virtually all that optimism had faded in the face of the European sovereign debt crisis, and persistent weakness in the US economy.
-Inevitably, the shipping industry suffered as a result and its woes continued through 2012, which by consensus was a very bad year.
+In April 2010 the Baltic Dry Index had risen by 58.5% over the previous 12 months and there was considerable optimism that the world had moved into a recovery phase, with strong emerging market growth pulling advanced markets out of their slump.
+However, by mid-2011 almost all that optimism had faded in the face of the European sovereign debt crisis and persistent weakness in the US economy.
+Inevitably, the shipping industry suffered as a result, and its woes continued through 2012, which by consensus was a very bad year.
 Problems continued through 2013 (see the industry sector article on shipping for more detail).

 Aviation Industry Cuts Jobs and Capacity, While Mergers Increase